-Traditionally weatherboarding on an agricultural outbuilding in Burley
+Traditional weatherboarding on an agricultural outbuilding, Burley

 - 5.13.
-Practicality and functionality were key factors in the development of local vernacular traditions, so in rural areas such as the New Forest, materials were often used sparingly.
+While light stone is a traditional and natural material, it has rarely been used in the New Forest because it is not widely available locally.
+Its use tends to be limited to high status buildings such as churches, some barns and manor houses.
+Consequenly applied stonework cladding will only be approiate in very few specific cases, and generally its use should be avoided. - Practicality and functionality were key 5.14. factors in the development of local vernacular traditions, so in rural areas such as the New Forest, materials were often used sparingly.
 Therefore, new developments in the New Forest will be encouraged to use a restrained palette of traditional materials, as this approach usually produces the most effective, sympathetic, and cohesive designs.

-Adorning a building with numerous different materials and decorative features can result in an overly complex and contrived final product that looks disjointed and messy. - 5.14.
+Adorning a building with numerous different materials and decorative features can result in an overly complex and contrived final product that looks disjointed and messy.

+- 5.15.
 The durability and sustainability of material choices are also important considerations.
 Our historic buildings demonstrate that with regular maintenance, traditional materials are incredibly durable, robust, and versatile.
 As such, using traditional materials can increase the functioning life of a building and its component parts, which reduces the amount of embodied carbon (carbon emissions from the construction, maintenance, and demolition of a building) released over the lifetime of the building.
-Furthermore, using locally sourced materials cuts transportation costs and carbon emissions, while also supporting local businesses and skilled craftspeople.

-5.15.
-There are several searchable registers of conservation specialist contractors, craftsmen and women, and traditional material suppliers including Architects Accredited in Building Conservation, The Institute of Historic Building Conservation's Historic Environment Service Provider Recognition register, the Institute of Conservation register, and the Building Conservation Directory.
+Furthermore, using locally sourced materials cuts transportation costs and carbon emissions, while also supporting local businesses and skilled craftspeople. - 5.16.
+There are several searchable registers of conservation specialist contractors, craftsmen and women, and traditional material suppliers including Architects Accredited in Building Conservation, The Royal Institute of British Architects Conservation Register, The Institute of Historic Building Conservation's Historic Environment Service Provider Recognition register, the Institute of Conservation register, and the Building Conservation Directory.
 Applicants can also contact the Authority's Building Design and Conservation Officers to receive advice on appointing specialist contractors and sourcing traditional materials.

-Contemporary
+Contemporary materials

-- 5.16.
+- 5.17.
 If used carefully, contemporary materials and technologies can be used effectively improve buildings energy efficiency while also sitting comfortably alongside traditional buildings in the landscape.
 Contemporary materials that have been used successfully in the New Forest include:

-- Zinc and aluminium
+- zinc and aluminium ٠

-- Green roof
+- green roof

-- Oak shingles
+- oak shingles ٠

-- Structural glazing
+- structural glazing

-- Reinforced straw bales
+- reinforced straw bales

-- 5.17.
-Zinc and aluminium can be used as suitable alternative to lead roofing.
+- Zinc and aluminium can be used as 5.18. suitable alternative to lead roofing.
 When used sensitively they can also be used effectively as cladding.